khalid2696/pip-x/README.md

 # PiP-X: Funnel-based Online Feedback Motion Re-planning

 This repository contains: <br />
-1. Code for running PiP-X in two environments: maze and forest <br />
+1. Code for running PiP-X in two different environments: maze and forest <br />
-2. The data structures and function libraries for executing the code (in `./lib`)  <br />
+2. The data structures and function libraries on which the code depends upon (in `./lib`)  <br />
 3. A pre-computed library of funnels (in `./funnelLibrary`) <br />

 **This codebase is to improve the understanding of the algorithm that appears in [this IJRR paper](https://journals.sagepub.com/doi/abs/10.1177/02783649231209340).**

 # Usage
-Run `PiPXMazeSense.m` or `PiPXForestSense.m` depending on which workspace you wish to run the algorithm on. <br /> <br />
+Run `PiPXMazeSense.m` or `PiPXForestSense.m` depending on which (physical) environment you wish to run the algorithm on. <br /> <br />

 > Tip: Keep `drawFlag = 1` to get a visual understanding of the workings of the algorithm.
 Once acquanited with the code, toggle the `drawFlag` to off to quicken the computation speed.